astronomer/astro-docs/enterprise/next/06_manage-astronomer/07_registry-backend.md

       bucket: my-s3-bucket
 ```

+4. Push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](https://www.astronomer.io/docs/enterprise/next/manage-astronomer/apply-platform-config).

 ### Enable Encryption (_Optional_)

 To enable encryption, follow the steps below.

-**1. Create a key in AWS Key Management Service (KMS)**
+1. Create a key in AWS Key Management Service (KMS).
 During the key creation process you'll be asked to add "key users".
 Add the user created above as a "key user".

-**2. Enable Encryption in your `config.yaml`**
+2. Enable Encryption in your `config.yaml` file:

-Now, set `encrypt: true` in your Astronomer `config.yaml`:

 ```yaml
 astronomer: